Updated: Oct 13

 The list could go on.
-To reverse that phenomenon, get people to fill in their timesheets...but HOW?
+To reverse that phenomenon, get people to complete their timesheets correctly...but HOW?

 WHAT IS TIMESHEET COMPLIANCE?

 Stage one is understanding this question.
 Well, it’s obvious isn’t it?
 Do ya timesheets!
-Beyond that timesheet compliance is about filling it in accurately and correctly; often these are to a set of standards that are predetermined at the company level, to establish what is pertinent to them, or on an industry level, so there is affinity to project types.
-This means projects are tracked effectively and forecasting is consistent and accurate, but also people get paid accurately.
+Beyond that timesheet compliance is about filling in billable hours accurately and correctly; often these are to a set of standards that are predetermined at the company level, to establish what is pertinent to them, or on an industry level, so there is affinity to project types.
+This means projects are tracked effectively and forecasting is consistent and accurate, but also people get paid and invoiced accurately.

-For the employee it might not be that simple though.
-Yes there are rules to follow but as a PM you have work to do and a poor memory for the hours you’ve worked.
-This can cost your business for the following reasons (nicely they all turned out to be P’s):
+That said, timesheet compliance can present some difficulties for employees.
+Yes, there are rules to follow but as a PM you have work to do and a poor memory for the hours you’ve worked.
+This can cost your business for the following reasons (nicely they all turned out to be Ps):

-Pay: on the flip side, undercharging clients might mean your employees are getting the short end of the stick, especially if there is variance in billable rates due to differing types of work or if you offshore your resources.
+Pay: On the flip side, undercharging clients might mean your employees are getting the short end of the stick, especially if there is variance in billable rates due to differing types of work or if you offshore your resources.
 You want to be accurate for both internal and external reasons.
 This is one the less recognized reasons why it's important to complete timesheets correctly.

-Projections: your forecast’s accuracy is dependant on historical data and if timesheet compliance is low you’ll likely be mis-judgeing how long work should taking in actuality; this can impact in a variety of ways from losing clients at the bid stage as your competitors were able to provide more realistic timelines and SOWs, or it can impact success later with work not aligning to the SOW at each milestone.
-Timesheets are essential to the concept of good resourcing and beyond - under or over budgeting time can kill a profit margin.
+Projections: Your forecast’s accuracy is dependent on historical data.
+If timesheet compliance is low, you’ll likely be misjudging how long work should take in actuality.
+This can result in you losing clients at the bid stage as your competitors were able to provide more realistic timelines and SOWs.
+Alternatively, timesheet non-compliance can impact success later with work not aligning to the SOW at each milestone.
+Timesheets are essential to the concept of good resourcing and beyond - under- or over budgeting time can kill a profit margin.

 I’ve been trying to shoe-horn this in so here it goes: The Importance of Being Earnest.

 The best systems should easily accommodate flexible working practices like part time workers or those who have less hours a day in comparison to a colleague, so that you can truly see the cost and capacity based on individuals as opposed to blended data.
-If you want to be able to make business decisions based on data, the data has to be accurate and automation can create a more accurate picture of work with the added bonus that employees don’t have to spend hours on doing the thing they hate the most...timesheets!
+If you want to be able to make data-driven business decisions, you need the data to be accurate.
+Automation can create a more precise picture of work with the added bonus that employees don’t have to spend hours on doing the thing they hate the most...timesheets!